kritzikratzi/ofxMightyUI/readme.md

 TODO:

+- ☐ use dependencies instead of including everything (ofxUnicode, ofxEasyRetina, ofxFontStash)
 - ☑︎ switch from poco events to ofEvent (same behind the scenes, but nicer to use)
 - ☑︎ moving files around to follow ofx addon standard. already sortof works with project generator. hurray!
 - ☐ hm... seems the project generator doesn't set up copying of data files? <br>Yep, that's the case!